 3.5.1 Reflectance difference vs. wavelength

-The minima reflectance differences were located at wavelengths of 426, 690, 767, 858, and 962 nm, while the maxim reflectance differences were noted at wavelengths of 694, 823, 919, and 971 nm.
+The minima reflectance differences were located at wavelengths of 426, 690, 767, 858, and 962 nm, while the maxima reflectance differences were noted at wavelengths of 694, 823, 919, and 971 nm.
 These identified wavelengths can be attributed to being strongly affected by FAW damage in maize (Fig. 3).

 Fig. 3 Sensitivity analysis: Reflectance difference vs. Wavelength